 Alternative Spring Break (ASB) typically lasts eight days during spring break in March.
-The learning begins before the trip, as participants attend lecture and recitations designed to prepare them for the challenges and issues they will confront.
-Through alternative breaks, students have opportunities for hands-on work while learning about the bigger issues behind the issues they are addressing.
+The learning begins before the trip, as participants attend lecture and recitations designed to prepare them to engage in discussion and service centered on the focus area.
+Through alternative breaks, students have opportunities for hands-on work while learning about the greater causes behind the areas they are addressing.

-The alternative spring break experience includes a two-credit hour, pass/fail course in which students examine theories behind community service, coalition building, community asset development as well as specific issues relative to the communities where they volunteer.
+The alternative spring break experience includes a two-credit hour, pass/fail course in which students examine theories behind community service, coalition building, community asset development as well as specific needs and assets of the communities where they volunteer.

-- Latino Issues: Students explore issues affecting migrant workers and Latino communities in North Carolina including labor rights, pesticide use and access to healthcare.
+- Latino Issues: Students explore issues affecting migrant workers and Latino communities in North Carolina including immigration policy, labor rights, farmworker conditions, and access to healthcare.

-- Rural Poverty: Students work with local organizations to gain a better understanding of education, health and infrastructure issues that affect a rural North Carolina community in poverty.
+- Rural Empowerment: Students work with local organizations to gain a better understanding of education, health and infrastructure issues that affect a low-income rural community in North Carolina.

 - Urban Poverty: Participants learn about poverty and homelessness in a larger urban area.
 Issues explored in previous trips include hunger and food access, addiction and health.